 Marriages may be solemnized by an official of a religious body, a clerk of the county or any deputy clerk designated by the judge of the circuit court for the county.
 The official who performs the marriage shall give one completed marriage certificate to the married party and return one to the clerk who issued the license within five days of the date of marriage.

 Maryland does not recognize common law marriages in the state, however will recognize common law marriages that have been validated in other states.
 Civil marriages are no longer performed in Maryland.
-Maryland does not allow proxy marriages or same sex marriages, however does allow cousin marriages, as long as that cousin is not within 3 degrees of direct lineal relationship.
+Maryland does not allow proxy marriages, however does allow cousin marriages, as long as that cousin is not within 3 degrees of direct lineal relationship.
+As of 2014, Maryland allows same sex marriages.

 |Do-it-yourself Prenuptial Agreement|